 By lowering the energy demand, architects can equip homes with much smaller heating and cooling equipment.
 Homeowners, meanwhile, benefit from lower bills.
 The system doesn’t impose an architectural style and works for different building types, including standalone homes, row houses, or larger buildings such as schools, adherents say.

 It makes sense to me that certain Louisville home builders could champion this cause and position themselves as the “green home builders” in our city.
-This would separate them from builders that merely build homes the old-fashioned way.
+This would separate them from builders who merely build homes the old-fashioned way.